magne4000/universal-middleware/packages/universal-middleware/README.md

   // Using `satisfies` to not lose return type
 }) satisfies Get<[string], UniversalMiddleware>;

-// Always export default the middleware export default contextMiddleware;
+// export default is mandatory export default contextMiddleware;
 ```